ocharles/blog/posts/2014-04-26-constructing-generically.md

   apply (Compose x) = apply (fmap apply x)
 ```

-This time we have a type class of three types (!), where the first twot types
+This time we have a type class of three types (!), where the first two types
 determine the third.
 However, it's not so bad - `f` is the functor we need to
 expand, `a` is the type of data under the functor and `b` is the final type
 after expansion.
 If you look at the specific instances, it should be clear how